Simple examples for sending emails from JavaMail API

 Installing JavaMail API

-To use JavaMail API, you would require to add two jars in your CLASSPATH:
+To use JavaMail API, you will need to add two jars in your CLASSPATH:

 1. mail.jar